yugabyte/yugabyte-db-thirdparty/README.md

 To modify some dependency (e.g. glog):
 * Look at the corresponding python file in build_definitions, e.g. https://github.com/yugabyte/yugabyte-db-thirdparty/blob/master/python/build_definitions/glog.py, to see where it is pulling the dependency from.
 Usually it is a GitHub repo, either the open-source upstream repo or our own fork.
 * In case of glog, it is https://github.com/yugabyte/glog.
 Fork that repo on GitHub, to e.g. https://github.com/yourgithubusername/glog.
 Clone your fork of the repo and make all the necessary changes in your local checkout.
-* To test locally, pass `local_archive` pointing to your clone path (`local_archive` is only meant for testing and should not be submitted in your PR):
+* To test locally, pass `local_archive` pointing to your clone path. `local_archive` is only meant for testing and should not be submitted in your PR.
+It will copy the code from your local clone path to the dependency's source directory inside `src` at build time.
 ```python
         super(GLogDependency, self).__init__(
             name='glog',